India–Mauritania relations: Cultural relations

 Goods of Indian origin are commonly found at markets and among retailers in Mauritania.
 Indian fabric is specifically used to manufacture a traditional dress worn by Mauritanian women.
 North Indian clothing is popular among Mauritanians.
 Dubbed Indian films and television shows are popular in the country.

+Indians in Mauritania

-As of January 2016, about 200-250 Indians reside in Mauritania.
+As of January 2016, about 250-300 Indians reside in Mauritania.
 The community is primarily engaged in mining, power, pharmaceuticals, oil and gas exploration, construction and agro-industrial sectors.
-About 40 Indians are employed as labourers at various construction sites in the country.
+About 50 Indians are employed as labourers at various construction sites in the country.
 There is also a small group of Catholic nuns from the Mangaluru-based Bethany Sisters who run a school and a hospital in Mauritania.

 Foreign aid

 India provides developmental, human resource development and infrastructural aid to Mauritania through direct bilateral assistance, the New Partnership for Africa's Development (NEPAD) and through IAFS initiatives.
 India implemented the Pan-African e-Network project, which it had proposed at the first IAFS in 2008, in Mauritania.
 Several other proposals for assistance have also been made under the IAFS such as the establishment of a Farm Science Centre in Mauritania.
 India offered to establish a Centre for English Language Training in the country in September 2011.
 Mauritania was also selected as one of five African nations to set up a Human Settlement Centre.

 In January 2010, India provided two lines of credit of $15 million for agro-industries and $6.8 million for a drinking water project in Mauritania.
 A portion of the funds were used by the Government of Mauritania to procure harvesters and other agricultural machinery.
 India also extended a $65.68 million line of credit to Mauritania for a solar-diesel hybrid rural electrification project in the country.

 Citizens of Mauritania are eligible for scholarships under the Indian Technical and Economic Cooperation Programme, the Special Commonwealth Assistance for Africa Programme (SCAAP), and the Indian Council for Cultural Relations, as well as Indian agricultural scholarships administered through the African Union.